dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 acq.Image.proj() * ProcessingMethod.proj() - ProcessedImage
 ```

+This expression identifies all combinations of Image and ProcessingMethod primary keys that do not yet have a corresponding entry in ProcessedImage.

 ## Computed vs Imported Tables

+Auto-populated tables are primarily categorized into two tiers: `dj.Computed` and `dj.Imported`.
+The distinction lies in the origin of their input data and the implications for reproducibility:

 | **Tier** | **Purpose** | **Reproducibility** | **Data Source** |
 |---|---|---|---|
 | **Computed (`dj.Computed`)** | Fully reproducible computations | ✅ Guaranteed | Uses only **pipeline data** |
 | **Imported (`dj.Imported`)** | Data ingested from external sources | ❌ Not guaranteed | Reads from **external sources (e.g., instruments, APIs)** |

+While both tiers use the make (or make_fetch/make_compute/make_insert) method for populating entries, dj.Computed tables are designed to ensure that, given the same upstream pipeline data and the same computational code, the results are identical. dj.Imported tables introduce external dependencies, meaning reproducibility also relies on the stability and versioning of these external sources.

 ## Summary of automated computing
 - **DataJoint integrates computation directly into its data model**, similar to how spreadsheets update formulas when inputs change.